 We will look at different perspectives of innovation, on an individual level as well as on an organizational level, for you to explore innovative supportive features of leaders, organisations and processes.

-The first two weeks focus on the various innovation challenges faced by European companies, how governments and business cultures in the European Union (EU) influence innovation, and what traits characterize innovative ventures and people.
+The first two weeks of this track focus on the various innovation challenges faced by European companies, how governments and business cultures in the European Union (EU) influence innovation, and which traits characterise innovative ventures and people.
 You will learn the fundamentals of how to perform a trend analysis, scenario planning, and form ideas about innovative business models.
-By organizing a variety of site visits, we will help you get a good grasp of the various ways companies tackle these challenges and are able to innovate.
+By organising a variety of site visits, we will help you obtain a good grasp of the various ways in which companies tackle these challenges and are able to innovate.

 The last two weeks will focus on the role of leadership in supporting innovative behaviour and performance happiness.
-And what better way to do that than to explore one of the most well-known best practices in this world: Google.
-Together with other students you will discover the key variables of leadership and how leaders can support innovative behaviour, learn how workplace happiness can lead to improved organizational performance, and apply newly found insights by working together with local companies and helping them innovate.
+Together with other students you will discover the key variables of leadership and how leaders can support innovative behaviour, learn how workplace happiness can lead to improved organisational performance, and apply newly found insights by working together with local companies and helping them innovate.